RadiantBlockchain/radiant-node/doc/ninja_targets.md

 not interfere with the source code working area.

-An in-tree build is not recommended and therefore not described further, but it is noted that in-tree builds are possible, both with Ninja and with the autoconf build method.
+An in-tree build is not recommended and therefore not described further, but it is noted that in-tree builds are possible.

 To set up an out-of-tree Ninja build: